 One of the most common and infamous symptoms of perimenopause and menopause, hot flashes are the butt of many a joke, tweet, or meme, but for anyone experiencing the bursts of uncontrollable heat, there’s little to laugh about.
 So what exactly is going on in our bodies?
 And more importantly, are there ways to lessen or stop the sweat, redness, and “get me out of this hellfire” that is hot flashes?
 Read on to learn the ways to cool out.

-First thing first.
-What is a hot flash?
 It is the sudden feeling of warmth in the upper body.
 It tends to be most intense on the face, neck, and chest.
 This makes it hard to hide at a dinner party or morning meeting.
-Skin tends to redden, as if you are blushing but it is often accompanied by profuse sweating.
+Skin tends to redden, as if you are blushing, but it is often accompanied by profuse sweating.
 If you lose too much body heat, you ironically feel a bothersome chill afterward.
 Other symptoms can include a rapid heartbeat and a feeling of anxiety.
-Night sweats are hot flashes that occur, well at night, often disrupting your sleep.
-Good times.
+Night sweats are hot flashes that occur, well, at night, often disrupting your sleep.
+(Good times.)